 Figure 1 shows the block diagram of the clock.
-Further details are shown in the schematics.
+Further details are shown in the attached file schematics.

 1. Source oscillator